 Just like his human, your pooch has sebaceous glands at the end of their hair follicles.
 On your pet, these glands are in larger numbers, especially near their paws, back of the neck, rump, chin and tail areas.
-Each gland secretes an oily substance called sebum, which is intended to keep your pet’s skin and coat, healthy, shiny and well-moisturized.
-It also has natural antibiotic properties and is the reason why your pooch has his distinctive ‘doggy’ smell.
-Between baths, this sebum can build up on your dog’s fur, leaving it greasy, dull and a little bit smelly.
+Each gland secretes an oily substance called sebum, which is intended to keep your pet’s skin and coat healthy, shiny and well-moisturized.
+This sebum also has natural antibiotic properties and is the reason why your pooch has his distinctive ‘doggy’ smell.
+Between baths, the sebum can build up on your dog’s fur, leaving it greasy, dull and a little bit smelly.

-A dry shampoo for dogs works by sucking up any excess oil – as well as the dirt, bacteria and dust it attracts - that is sitting in your dog’s fur and can keep his coat looking good and smelling sweet between his regular full grooming session.
+A dry shampoo for dogs works by sucking up any excess oil – as well as the dirt, bacteria and dust it attracts - that is sitting in your dog’s fur and can keep their coat looking good and smelling sweet between their regular full grooming session.

 Q: How Do I Use Dry Shampoo for Dogs?

-- Rub the powder into his coat, using a towel if needed to get a good coverage
+Massage the shampoo into their coat well, using a towel if needed to get a good coverage

-- When the time is right, brush your dog’s coat to remove the powder and dirt (some dry shampoos don’t even require brushing, so check the pack).
+When the time is right, brush your dog’s coat to remove the powder and dirt (some dry shampoos don’t even require brushing, so check the packaging).

 Q: Is Dry Shampoo Safe for Dogs?

-A: Follow the instructions on the packaging and don’t use your dry dog shampoo too often and it will be perfectly safe for your pet.
+Follow the instructions on the packaging and don’t use your dry dog shampoo too often and it will be perfectly safe for your pet.
 The key things to look out for are not using too much of the dry powder in one sitting as it can dry out your pet’s natural sebum.
-Using too much waterless shampoo can also clog the hair follicles and prevent the sebum, which your dog’s coat still needs, to getting where it needs to be.
+Using too much waterless shampoo can also clog the hair follicles and trap sebum, which your dog’s coat still needs to be healthy.
 Choosing the right product for your pet will also protect against allergies and skin irritations.
-And never see your dry shampoo sessions as a replacement for his regular bath as this could eventually store up a lot of problems for his coat and skin.
+And never see your dry shampoo sessions as a replacement for regular baths as this could eventually store up a lot of problems for your pet's coat and skin.